Skip to content

 Why Multi-Channel Matters More Than You Think

 The reason this matters is behavioral.
 When a customer misses your callback, they often do not call again, they text.
-Texting a business is now a mainstream preference rather than a fallback, so an AI receptionist that answers the initial call but cannot handle the SMS or WhatsApp reply that follows leaves a gap in the lead capture pipeline.
+Texting a business is now a mainstream preference rather than a fallback, so an AI receptionist that answers the initial call but cannot handle the SMS reply that follows leaves a gap in the lead capture pipeline.

 Emergency Call Handling Across Platforms